Reinforcement Learning with Dual-Observation for General Video Game Playing: Introduction

 \section{Introduction}

-\IEEEPARstart{G}{ames} have always been popular applications for testing artificial intelligence methods.
-In recent years, video games have been widely used due to characteristics, such as continue dynamics, large action/state space, partial observability and fast response, which make them useful proxies of real-world problems.
-Although reinforcement learning (RL) has shown its success in learning to play the game of Go~\cite{Silver2016Mastering,silver2017mastering} and Atari games~\cite{Schrittwieser2019MasteringAG,kaiser2019model}, the learned models were only used to play the games and levels on which they have been trained.
-However, researchers have also addressed the challenge of making RL \emph{generalize}~\cite{torrado2018drlgvgai,Oh2020Discovering}.
+\IEEEPARstart{G}{ames} have always been popular benchmarks for testing artificial intelligence methods.
+In recent years, video games have been widely used due to multiple favourable characteristics, such as continuous dynamics, large action/state space, partial observability, and speed, which make them useful proxies of real-world problems.
+Although reinforcement learning (RL) has shown considerable success in learning to play the game of Go~\cite{Silver2016Mastering,silver2017mastering}, and various video games~\cite{Schrittwieser2019MasteringAG,kaiser2019model,kempka2016vizdoom}, the trained models were only used to play the games and levels on which they have been trained.
+Therefore, researchers have more recently also addressed the challenge of making RL \emph{generalise}~\cite{torrado2018drlgvgai,packer2018assessing,Oh2020Discovering}.